 - floors should have adequate drainage and cleaning

-- and ceilings, overhead fixtures should minimize build-up of dirt and condensation and shedding of particles
+- and ceilings, overhead fixtures should minimize the build-up of dirt and condensation and shedding of particles

 - windows must be fitted with removable and cleanable insect-proof screens

-Under this head it is proposed that the water supply section be moved to the water section and could be changed further after deliberation.
+Under this head, it is proposed that the water supply section is moved to the water section and could be changed further after deliberation.

 Drainage and waste disposal facilities remain the same except that there is a proposal to use only trained personnel where appropriate to remove for collection and disposal of waste.
 Containers with hazardous substances should be easily identifiable.